These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • You speak to me.
 You speak to me in verse,

-• lifting my spirit from the river of gloom,
+• lifting my spirit out of the river of gloom,

-• therefore even in sleep, I feel the hour's soft breeze
+• so even in sleep, I feel the hour's soft breeze

 • from the metaphysical world where you are.